 4.2.3 Conclusion - Impact on normative work

-4.2.3.1 Conclusion for potential solutions #1 and #2 for DV5GC

 The potential solution #1for defining DV5GC applies the same principle as for NG-RAN (cf. [5] clause 6.7.1 ‘NG-RAN data Energy Efficiency (EE)’), by considering the User Plane traffic volume only.

 Its alternative #1 considers both incoming and outgoing traffic measured at the GTP-U layer on the N3 interface.
 It applies only to UPFs with N3 interfaces connected.
 It relies on measurements which are defined in TS 28.552 [4] and which can be refined per S-NSSAI.
 This alternative #1 is a) simple since it relies on measurements made at some UPFs only and b) powerful since it enables to refine those measurements per S-NSSAI.